oboyanivskyy/nicky-public/privacy-policy.md

 ---

+## Crash Diagnostics (Sentry)

+To keep the App stable, Nicky uses [Sentry](https://sentry.io/) to receive crash and error reports.
+When the App crashes or hits an unexpected error, Sentry may receive:

+- App version and build number
+- Device type and operating system version
+- A technical stack trace (where in the code the error happened)
+- Coarse runtime information (for example, whether the App is a store build)

+We configure Sentry so that it does **not** send:

+- Transaction amounts, notes, categories, or budget limits
+- Screenshots or a recording of your screen
+- Your name, unless you type a contact email into **Report a problem**

+Sentry's handling of this diagnostic data is described in [Sentry's privacy policy](https://sentry.io/privacy/).

+---

+## Reports You Choose to Send

+Settings includes **Report a problem**.
+If you use it, you can write a short description and optionally leave an email so we can reply.
+That report includes the same diagnostics listed above.
+It does **not** include your budget data.

+If crash reporting is not available, the App may open your mail app or the system share sheet instead.
+You choose whether to send that draft.

+---

 ## Information We Do Not Collect

 In the current version of Nicky, we do **not**:

 - Require you to create an account or sign in
 - Automatically upload your transactions or budgets to our servers
-- Collect your name, email address, or contact details through the App
 - Access your location, camera, photo library, contacts, or microphone
-- Use advertising or cross-app tracking
-- Use third-party analytics or crash-reporting SDKs
+- Use advertising, cross-app tracking, or product-analytics SDKs (we do not count which screens you open)
+- Capture session replay or screenshots of the App

+We only receive a contact email if you type one into a problem report.

 Because we do not receive your budget data on our systems, we generally cannot access, retrieve, or delete your entries on your behalf.
 You control this data on your device.
+You can ask us to delete a problem report or crash event you believe is associated with you by emailing us.

 ---